 I just matched up a section of the map above with Google Maps’ Earth view, and see that Harbin and its neighborhood are in the perimeter:

 Still we’re talking about a perimeter here.
 Not everything within one burns.
 Harbin is mostly in a valley.
 Could be the fire jumped from ridge to ridge and missed it.
-But I suspect that instead we are looking at very sad news here, especially after seeing this picture here
+But I suspect that instead we are looking at very sad news here, especially after seeing this picture here, which looks northwest

 If you’ve looked at the output of either, several things become clear about their inevitable evolutionary path: